When you’re a parent, life’s not a stage. It’s a circus ring.

 You have to learn to balance responsibilities, juggle all sorts of ridiculous things, keep the plates spinning, while all the while having to put up with your fair share of clowns.

 This analogy seems particularly pertinent as I consider trying to return to paid work.

 Just how should I keep my work-life balance in check?
 How do people juggle the back-to-work ball, without dropping the mother or wife or friend or daughter or sister one?
 How can I keep the infinite number of plates-of-domesticity spinning, while adding the massive platter of a successful career?

 How will I put up with those clowns at work who think mothers don’t mean business?
 How will I face the clowns outside of work who laugh at me for daring to have a bit of it all?

-I was chatting to a friend about this very conundrum.
+I was chatting with a friend about this very conundrum.
 “How did you enjoy the half term?”, I asked.
-Her face fell as she recounted the full week at work and the drop-offs at holiday club for her little girl.
+Her face fell as she recounted the full week at work and the drop-offs at a holiday club for her little girl.
 Her little girl who, I might add, is happy, well-adjusted, loved and loving.

 To try and make her feel better, I recounted this conversation I had with one of mine:

 “At work sweety.
 Hey, did you know [as I realised he probably did not know] that Mummy used to go to work too?.”

 It got me wondering if we had all the time and money in the world, what would be the ‘best’ way to juggle all life throws at us?
 I looked around at my friends and family.
 This is what I saw: